-In connection with our initial public offering, we granted certain registration rights to Mr. Maxwell and Mr. Barber pursuant to their employment agreements and to MRX Partners LLC, Monoline RX L.P., Monoline Rx II, L.P., Monoline Rx III, L.P., Monoline Rx Genpar, MonoSol Investors L.P., Douglas K. Bratton, Gregory B. Brown, M.D., John S. Cochran, Santo J. Costa, Keith J. Kendall, Nancy S. Lurker, James S. Scibetta and A. Mark Schobel.
-Pursuant to the terms of the registration rights agreement, if, following the completion of our initial public offering, we were to register any of our securities for public sale in another offering, these related parties would have the right to include their shares in the registration statement, subject to reduction provisions whereby the Company and the underwriters of any underwritten offering would have the right to limit the number of shares registered by these holders if they were to determine that marketing factors require limitation.
+We have granted certain registration rights to Mr. Barber, pursuant to his employment agreement, and to MRX Partners LLC, Monoline RX L.P., Monoline Rx II, L.P., Monoline Rx III, L.P., Monoline Rx Genpar, MonoSol Investors L.P., Douglas K. Bratton, Gregory B. Brown, M.D., John S. Cochran, Santo J. Costa, Keith J. Kendall, Nancy S. Lurker, James S. Scibetta and A. Mark Schobel, Pursuant to the terms of a registration rights agreement, if, following the completion of our initial public offering, we were to register any of our securities for public sale in another offering, these related parties (and such other persons as may be determined by the Company) would have the right to include their shares in the registration statement, subject to reduction provisions whereby the Company and the underwriters of any underwritten offering would have the right to limit the number of shares registered by these holders if they were to determine that marketing factors require limitation.
 In such a case the number of shares to be registered would be apportioned pro rata among these holders, according to the total amount of registrable securities entitled to be included by each holder.
-Pursuant to the Company's Registration Statements on Form S-3 filed with the SEC on September 11, 2019 and on January 8, 2021, shares of our common stock were registered for resale, pursuant to such registration rights, for each of Keith J. Kendall, John T. Maxwell, Daniel Barber, Lori J. Braender, Peter Boyd, Theresa Wood, Gregory B. Brown, M.D., Santo H. Costa and James S. Scibetta
+Pursuant to the Company's Registration Statements on Form S-3 filed with the SEC on September 11, 2019 and on January 8, 2021, shares of our common stock were registered for resale, pursuant to such registration rights, for each of Keith J. Kendall, Daniel Barber, Lori J. Braender, Peter Boyd, A. Mark Schobel, Theresa Wood, Gregory B. Brown, M.D., Santo J. Costa and James S. Scibetta.